jshaker000/SAP2/README.md

 ## Further Work

-### Compiler
-I'd love to make some scripts that take plain text and can compile to both Instruction\_Decoder.v and also use that file to convert instructions into the ram file.
-Especially with a stack, being able to maintain labels and automate function calling would be great.

 ### FPGA Implementation
 #### Output Module
 You could implement a pipelined Double-Dabble Module and tie that output then the 7seg decoder.
 Many FPGAs then will have a scheme